-Historically, Pembrokeshire has experienced a unique linguistic heritage, with the north of the county, including the majority of the land area of the National Park, considered an area where Welsh has traditionally been spoken, while the southern part of the county being more anglicised with a lower proportion of Welsh speakers.
-However, although the number of Welsh speakers overall has declined, it can be seen from the tables below that the number of Welsh speakers in the south are increasing gradually.
-The development of new Welsh-medium schools in the county will consolidate and increase the number of Welsh speakers.
+Pembrokeshire has a unique linguistic heritage, with a significant difference in the use of Welsh across the county.
+The north of the county, including the majority of the land area of the National Park is considered an area where Welsh is traditionally spoken, while the southern part of the county is much more anglicised with a lower proportion of Welsh speakers (see Section 3: Statistical Analysis).

-2 POLICY CONTEXT
+2. POLICY CONTEXT